softlion/XamSvg-Samples/README.md

 | Property | Type | Notes
 | --------- | ----- | ---
 Svg | string | svg to display.
-Don't forget the res: prefix if loading from embedded resources ColorMapping | string | see color mapping reference ColorMappingSelected | string | color mapping when IsSelected="True" IsSelected | bool | used to switch color mapping IsSelectionEnabled | bool | True by default: the value of IsSelected is also inherited from the parent container Command | ICommand | if set, execute this command on tap
+Don't forget the res: prefix if loading from embedded resources ColorMapping | string | see color mapping reference.
+Default to none.
+ColorMappingSelected | string | color mapping when IsSelected="True".
+Default to none.
+IsSelected | bool | used to switch color mapping IsSelectionEnabled | bool | True by default: the value of IsSelected is also inherited from the parent container Command | ICommand | if set, execute this command on tap